“By dint of its literal form, a symbol is a representation of a symbol and other than what it is said to indicate.” — Fadia Bulus, Untold Signs

-The fabricated evidence for pseudoscience was said to be for public consumption yet it remained private amongst pseudoscientists.
+The fabricated evidence for pseudoscience was said to be for public consumption yet it was privately circulated amongst pseudoscientists.
 Rather than discuss pseudoscience at their conferences, they conspired to figure out how they could produce more evidence of the fact that they called themselves pseudoscientists, which they proposed would be circulated amongst other pseudoscientists.

 Cyberpunk returned: “I was like, are you serious?”

 Gathered around the candles, various characters prayed and sobbed spontaneously and melodiously, their chins up.
-With ductless tape on their mouths they appeared before the foreman with their Kirlian photographs, unchained to the bedposts as they punched in the numbers, unwound from the Quaaludes and turpentine at last, freed of the dialectical shift between twilights.
+With ductless tape on their mouths they appeared before the foreman and showed him their Kirlian photographs, unchained to the bedposts as they punched in the numbers, unwound, freed of the dialectical shift between twilights.

 Without the phase-shifting properties of no-time, in the underdog replica of the paragon unit, cobra-headed and steely-eyed, N made a few ripples in the encircled panel of the flat earth chronicles.
 They looked like exorbitant sheep glistening with the gravity of a portal.

 He had it all figured out.
 Stopped running the code.
 Tonight was going to be special.